apletta/Autonomous-Controls-and-Electrical/ROS/ros_commands/rostopic/common.md

 rostopic commands can be very helpful in analyzing topic messages to make it easier to connect other nodes to them.
 Common commands are:

-To display live messages on topic:
+To display live messages on topic: \n
 `rostopic echo <topic>`

 To display active topics: